railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 	* it simplifies searches semantically,

-	* it's more intuitive, because you can search for accounts on the basis of their classification,
+	* it is more intuitive, because you can search for accounts on the basis of their classification,

-	* it's flexible because you can easily restructure them.
+	* it is flexible because you can easily restructure them.

 The structure of the chart of accounts is hierarchical, with account subtotals called account views.
 You can develop a set of account views to contain only those elements that interest you.